seancaulfield/pidesktop/firmware/firmware.md

 Firmware project

+I have started on a firmware rewrite project.
+I'll capture progress here once in a while.
+I am currently decompiling the firmware from disassembled code.
+Not ready to share intermediate results of that work.

 .ihx firmware has been successfully read from flash.
-Version Info:  Nov 21 2016 15:32:51 pi-desktop_iap_rev03
+Version Info:  Nov 21 2016 15:32:51 pi-desktop_iap_rev03 and stored here for safekeeping.
+I can reflash pi-desktop boards with this firmware successfully.

 Note the revision information matches the board version.